United States war crimes: Other incidents

 On the morning of 1 March 1969 an eight-man Marine ambush was discovered by three Vietnamese girls, aged about 13, 17, and 19, and a Vietnamese boy, about 11.
 The four shouted their discovery to those being observed by the ambush.
 Seized by the Marines, the four were bound, gagged, and led away by Corporal Ronald J. Reese and Lance Corporal Stephen D. Crider.
 Minutes later, the 4 children were seen, apparently dead, in a small bunker.
 The Marines tossed a fragmentation grenade into the bunker, which then collapsed the damaged structure atop the bodies.
 Reese and Crider were each convicted of four counts of murder and sentenced to confinement at hard labor for life.
 On appeal both sentences were reduced to 3 years confinement.

-On February 19, 1970, during the Son Thang massacre, 16 unarmed women and children were killed in the Son Thang Hamlet by Company B, 1st Battalion, 7th Marines.
+On 19 February 1970, during the Son Thang massacre, 16 unarmed women and children were killed in the Son Thang Hamlet by Company B, 1st Battalion, 7th Marines.
 One person was sentenced to life in prison, another sentenced to 5 years, but both sentences were reduced to less than a year.
-One of the perpetrators committed suicide in 1976..
+One of the perpetrators committed suicide in 1976.

 On 2 June 1971, Brigadier General John W. Donaldson was charged with the murder of six Vietnamese civilians but was acquitted due to lack of evidence.
 In 13 separate incidents Donaldson was alleged to have flown over civilian areas shooting at civilians.
 He was the first U.S. general charged with war crimes since General Jacob H. Smith in 1902 and the highest ranking American to be accused of war crimes during the Vietnam War.
 The charges were dropped due to lack of evidence.

+American Marine Corporal Bill Hatton admitted that when he was in Dong Ha and Quang Tri as part of an engineer maintenance platoon that he and his fellow American soldiers burned the membrane of the throats of Vietnamese children and holes in their stomachs by feeding them trioxane heat tablets in the middle of peanut butter cracker sandwiches from their rations.

+Gulf War

+On February 13, 1991, a pair of F-117 Nighthawks Operated by the United States Air Force dropped two GBU-27 bunker busting laser-guided bombs on the Amiriyah shelter, killing at least 408 civilians.

+The U.S. military later stated that they didn't know it was a civilian shelter, instead believing it to be a military bunker operated by the Iraqi Intelligence Service.

 War on Terror

-In the aftermath of the September 11 attacks in 2001, the U.S. Government adopted several new measures in the classification and treatment of prisoners captured in the War on Terror, including applying the status of unlawful combatant to some prisoners, conducting extraordinary renditions and using torture ("enhanced interrogation techniques").
+In the aftermath of the September 11 attacks in 2001, the U.S. Government adopted several new measures in the classification and treatment of prisoners captured in the war on terror, including applying the status of unlawful combatant to some prisoners, conducting extraordinary renditions and using torture ("enhanced interrogation techniques").
 Human Rights Watch and others described the measures as being illegal under the Geneva Conventions.
 The torture of detainees was extensively detailed in the Senate Intelligence Committee report on CIA torture.